yhamami/mathed-pmp-workshop/index.md

 # Program

-The program will be posted [here](https://yhamami.github.io/mathed-pmp-workshop/program/).
+The program is available [here](https://yhamami.github.io/mathed-pmp-workshop/program/).

 # Location

-On Monday (June 12) and Tuesday (June 13) the workshop will take place in Room 13 of the [Schofield Building](https://maps.lboro.ac.uk/?l=schofield).
-On Wednesday (June 13) it will take place in room CC021 in the [James France building](https://maps.lboro.ac.uk/?l=james-france).
+The workshop will take place in Room SCH001 of the [Schofield Building](https://maps.lboro.ac.uk/?l=schofield).
+Coffee and lunch breakes will be in the room opposite to it.

 # Online Attendance